fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 	*Figure 9.1* Piping Wizard popup

-Dragging over {{ film }} (a question identifer on Page 1) into the Question Title for the Text Response on Page 2 will pipe in what the respondent selected on Page 1.
+Dragging over {{ film }} (a question identifier on Page 1) into the Question Title for the Text Response on Page 2 will pipe in what the respondent selected on Page 1.
 In this example, the respondent selected, "Love/Amour", which appears into the title on the following page.

 .. note::